ykiu/gql-in-ts/README.md

 const graphql = () => (arg) => arg;
 ```

 The true value of `graphql` lies in its type definition.
 It constrains its arguments so that it only accepts a valid GraphQL query.
 If you forgot to provide a required argument for a field, for example, you'll get a TypeScript error.
 It also serves as a trigger for auto-completion.
-If you are using a TypeScript-aware editor, you'll get completion for field names as you type.
+If you are using an editor that supports TypeScript, you'll get completion for field names.

 You can split up a large query into smaller pieces, much like you do with GraphQL fragments: